WEEKEND SERVICE AVAILABLE

 6. Heat pump defrost cycle smells

-1. Heat Pump Smells Musty
+1. The Heat Pump Smells Musty

 • Motor is too hot

-• Wiring issue
+• Wiring problem

 • Plastic components or coating is melting

-• Other mechanical difficulties
+• Other mechanical issue

-4. Heat Pump Smells Like Sewer
+4. Your Heat Pump Smells Like Sewage

 6. Heat Pump Defrost Cycle Smells